OvertureMaps/schema/README.md

 Designs the Data Schema and the Global Entity Reference System to deliver easy-to-use, and interoperable open map data.

 ## Scope
+The Schema Working Group will develop the specification for a data schema and ontology that will support the following goals:

+    Support current and future mapping applications,
+    allow incorporating multiple data sources and types, and encourage broad, industry wide adoption.

 ## Appointments

 ## Resources